 ABS: Also one of the most common plastics in 3D printing, ABS is ideal for low-cost end use parts because its price point is similar to PLA but it is a much stronger plastic.
 ABS is not susceptible to damage from heated environments and is less brittle than PLA.
 ABS must be printed in a fully heated enclosure with a heated bed to prevent warping and to ensure good layer adhesion.
 Even if warping is mitigated, poor layer adhesion would result from printing in an open air environment.
 ABS is also prone to shrink, even if the part is printed in a heated environment.
 This means dimensional accuracy could be compromised.
 It is important to check measurements after print is completed and to allow enough time for the part to cool down slowly before removing from print bed to prevent post-print warping and additional shrink.

 Tips for ABS: We suggest allowing a printed part to cool anywhere from two to four hours in the enclosure after the print is complete.
 Removing an ABS part from the printer before it is completely cooled could result in increased shrink, cracking or warping of the part.
 If dimensional accuracy is crucial to a part, we suggest printing a “sacrificial part” out of ABS to test for shrink rates and then scale up the model in your CAD program accordingly to compensate for shrink before starting the print.
 You can also use ABS cement to help adhere the first layer to the heated bed if needed.
-ABS should be printed in a heated enclosure ranging from 70°C to 80°C, the bed heated between 110°C and 115°C and the nozzle set at 240°C to 250°C.
+On the Atlas, ABS should be printed in a heated enclosure ranging from 70°C to 80°C, the bed heated between 110°C and 115°C and the nozzle set at 240°C to 250°C. On the Hyperion, ABS should be printed in a heated enclosure set to 50°C with the top vent fully open and the bed temperature set to 115°C and the nozzle set at 240°C to 250°C.

 Polycarbonate (PC+PBT): Polycarbonate is an even higher temperature plastic and almost twice as strong as ABS.
 It is ideal for end use parts that must withstand a high temperature or high impact strength and it has a high rigidity.
 You can use pure polycarbonate filament or a blend, such as PC+PBT (our preferred filament).
 We prefer PC+PBT over ABS in our shop because it is stronger and stiffer.
 However, polycarbonate filaments are more expensive than ABS or PLA by about 30 percent.
 Polycarbonate filaments also face the same issues as ABS in terms of shrink and cool down time and it must be printed in a fully heated enclosure.
 While polycarbonate is stronger than ABS, it has a higher shrink rate, we have seen up to 5 percent in some parts.